 Now I feel both terrified and relieved.
 I am not getting my hopes up at all about the outcome of this surgery.
 We are being very careful with keeping Dex quiet and his movement restricted, but there's a chance his mass could rupture before Wednesday and he won't even make it to surgery.
 There's also a chance he won't make it through the surgery.
 Then there's the risk of post-op complications (bleeding, blood clots, infection).
 And then, of course, the pathology results of the mass itself, which will determine, somewhat, how much time he'll have left.

 The crushing guilt we were feeling has been relieved.
 Though we know everything about this is risky, it's his only chance, and we feel comforted knowing that we are at least giving him that.
 Our vet told us that, surprisingly, dogs that get past those crucial first days after this surgery bounce back and recover remarkably well and that Dexter will feel a lot better and be a lot more comfortable than he is right now.
 So even if the long term prognosis looks grim, we know that he'll have a lot more comfortable and happy days ahead of him than he would if we didn't risk the surgery.

-In the meantime, we are showering him with kisses, keeping him close by us or resting, letting him relieve himself frequently to help with the pressure on his little system, and just waiting for Wednesday.
+In the meantime, we are showering him with kisses, keeping him close by us or resting, letting him relieve himself frequently to help with the pressure on his little system, giving him cbd for dogs, and just waiting for Wednesday.
 We have already prepared ourselves for the worst and are keeping our optimism closely guarded.
 When we drop him off on Wednesday morning we will feel at peace with any outcome, knowing that we at least tried.